overture-stack/score/score-client/README.md

-# ICGC DCC - Storage Client
+# Score Client

-ICGC storage client for the ICGC storage system.
+Score client for the Score system.

 ## Libraries